-Throughout cinema history, there's always been a fascination with royalty—especially princesses.
-We've seen all kinds of movies that center on the adventures of a princess, whether based on real-life figures or works of fiction.
+Throughout cinema history, there's always been a fascination with royalty, especially princesses.
+We've seen all kinds of movies that center on the adventures of a princess, whether they were based on real-life figures or simply works of fiction.

 The best of those princesses have been: warriors hell-bent on saving their homelands; resistance fighters against oppressive empires; intelligent brains who can do it all; and so much more.
 We've seen it all, across epic dramas, romantic comedies, and even space operas.

-Here are our picks for the best princesses in movies who stand out and have grown to be adored by audiences to this day.
+Here are our picks for the best movies with princesses who stand out and have grown to be adored by audiences to this day.

 8. Princess Mia (The Princess Diaries)